Daredevil-Bullseye/security-operations-automation-lab/README.md

 ## Purpose

 This repository is part of my ongoing professional development and interest in operational security leadership, automation, and scalable security operations practices.

+This first script uses sample alert data to demonstrate how SOC alert volumes can be summarised by severity.
+Future versions will read from CSV files or API sources.